hurufu/prolog-all/README.md

     fix all compilation issues.
   * [IF/Prolog][l] – there are some very old sources, it might work or might not.
   * [BIM Prolog][m] – A lot of information, but no sources nor executables.
-  * [Jekejeke Prolog][n] – I have found archived page, but .jar file wasn't archived and I don't like downloading it from random sites on internet.

 ## Still needs research